 If you can’t afford an attorney, the courts will assign you a public defender, which is a free lawyer.
 The Public Defender Office has access to private investigators, crime scene and forensics experts as well as case workers.
 Public Defenders are licensed lawyers, admitted to the Texas State Bar Association and are completely licensed to practice law as an agent of the court.

 Have you or someone you know used a court appointed attorney?
 Are you happy with how they handled your case?

-All court records are are public records and are available upon request.
+All court records are public records and are available upon request.
 Court records contain a file containing a sheet called a docket sheet and all of the documents and motions filed in the course of your case.
 You can access court records using the internet service, or by going to the Clerk of Court where the case was filed.

 Clerk of Court

 The Clerk of Court is an official part of the court that maintains court records and controls access to them.
 The Clerk of Court also administer the oath during court cases, and read the verdict when delivered by the jury.
 All court records associated with your case are available at the office of the Clerk of Court.

 Court fees are the fees and charges associated with your case, for example filing charges, motion and claim fees, and court appearance fees.
 If you can’t afford to pay these fees and have court appointed legal counsel or a Public Defender, you can get a waiver for these fees.

 The magistrate acts as the judge that rules on your court case.
 They do a number of things, like determining how much your bail will be, issuing warrants for arrest, and acting as the presiding judge over preliminary and procedural court proceedings and detention hearings.